abixxvii/abixxvii.github.io/_talks/STEP.md

   <img src='/images/inspo.png' width='400'/>
 </div>

 *This image highlights the elegance and complexity of the human body.
-My goal was to design a biped that could realistically mimic human locomotion — not just functionally, but in its proportions, modularity, and physical expression.*
+My goal was to design a biped that could realistically mimic human locomotion.*

 The core design philosophy behind STEP is grounded in **bio-inspiration** and **iterative prototyping**.
 ---